quixio/quix-streams/docs/app-management.md

 App.run(before_shutdown=before_shutdown)
 ```

 In this snippet, `before_shutdown` is called before the app shuts down.
 That is before the `while` loop inside `App.run` comes to an end.
-This allows you to close connections, tidy up, and log your last messages before the app terminates.
+This enables you to close connections, tidy up, and log your last messages before the app terminates.

 ## Triggering shutdown from code